patrick-elmquist/dotfiles/README.md

 Aborting
 ```

-...it means thare are already old versions of some of the files.
+...it means there are already old versions of some of the files.

 Use the following to move the offending files to another folder:
 ```shell